ktywelch/budgetTracker/README.md

 ## Design
 The design utilizes a server, controllers, DB and that utilize express and mongoose to create a web site that will  allow the user to track budget in a database and chart the entires.

-The application is deployed on [Heroku at fitnesstracker-kw.herokuapp.com](https://fitnesstracker-kw.herokuapp.com).
+The application is deployed on [Heroku at budgettrak-kw.herokuapp.com](https://budgettrak-kw.herokuapp.com/).

 ## Database:

-Is is NoSQL DB that utilizes a collection with a date and an array to trace the exercises associated with each workout.
+Is is NoSQL DB that creates and utilizes a transactions collection to track budget items.

 ## Installation
 Assumptions prior to installation that the user has installed MongoDB community edition and installed and is familiar with starting MongoDB services.
-For additional details on install MySQL and tools please refer to the [MongoDB Community Edition site.](https://www.mongodb.com/try/download/community)
+For additional details on install MongoDB and tools please refer to the [MongoDB Community Edition site.](https://www.mongodb.com/try/download/community)

 The installation process is a download of git source, using npm install to install required modules based on the package.json file included in the same directory as the application.